bolt/docs/source/setup.md

 instance, if your Bolt site is located at `example.org/test/`, set it to `RewriteBase /test/`.

-Alternatively, if your server is running Apache 2.2.16 or higher, you might be able to replace the entire `mod_rewrite` block with this single line:
+Alternatively, if your server is running Apache 2.2.16 or higher, you might be able to replace the entire `mod_rewrite` block from lines 17-20 with this single line:

 <pre class="brush: plain">
 FallbackResource /index.php
 </pre>

+If you have misplaced your `.htaccess` file, you can get a <a href="http://bolt.cm/distribution/default.htaccess">new one here</a>, from our <a href="http://bolt.cm/distribution/">files distribution page</a>.
+Be sure to rename it to `.htaccess`, though.

 Nginx: Configuring the virtual host
 ----------------------------